Introduction and summary:

 I have provided a Google Sheet that contains a simulated sequence of stock performance over 50 years, both for a dividend payer and non-payer, including several bear markets.
 This shows there is no reason to have a bias against selling shares.

 Nevertheless, the article is not a case against dividends, but rather an agnostic view on how to create a bigger nest egg for retirement and how to withdraw capital efficiently.
 Receiving a dividend is often neither the most flexible nor the most efficient, as I conclude in this article.

-In my opinion investors are completely mistaken in naming dividend as “income”.
+In my opinion investors are completely mistaken in calling dividends “income”.
 Why?
 Because a dividend is simply a withdrawal/distribution of your equity in the business.
-Equity (book value) is the assets minus the liabilities – also called shareholder’s equity.
+Equity (book value) is the assets minus the liabilities – also called shareholders’ equity.
 The equity is simply the assets that the shareholders receive if the company were to be liquidated: liabilities are subtracted from the assets, what is left is sold, and capital is returned back to the owners – the shareholders.

-A dividend is paid out from book value/shareholder’s equity, and thus reducing the assets of the company.
+A dividend is paid out from book value/shareholders’ equity, thus reducing the assets of the company.
 Capital is simply transferred from the company back to the shareholders’ accounts (less taxes).
-Because of this the stock drops the same amount as the dividend when it goes ex. dividend.
-Thus, a dividend is in practice a partial liquidation of the company because it’s a transfer of capital.
+Because of this, the stock drops the same amount as the dividend when it goes ex. dividend.
+Thus, a dividend is in effect a partial liquidation of the company because it’s a transfer of capital.

 The dividend distracts where focus should matter: earnings

 When you receive a dividend your net worth is the same as before, even negative if you are in a tax position.
 Thus, instead of speculating how much you can transfer from your investment account to your cash account, the focus should be on how you can compound most effectively.
 Personally I have often found myself distracted by the dividend payments and lost focus on the most important things: earnings, growth and multiples.